APSwannick/google_clone/README.md

-# google_clone
+# Google Clone (Odin Project)

-Clone of Google Search Page
+This is a clone of the Google Homepage as a part of the Odin Projcect > Web Development 101 > Project: HTML/CSS